Temperate habitats - Oban

 Detecting environmental change during the construction of an artificial reef

 This work was conducted as part of the Loch Linnhe artificial reef project

 Together with Craig Brown a marine biologist, side-scan sonar was used to investigate temperate habitats on the UK continental shelf.
-We set out to examine the relationships between acoustic backscatter, sediment grain size distribution and benthic community using dual frequency (100 and 410 kHz) side-scan sonar grab samples from Loch Linnhe, Scotland.
-The underlying aim of this work is to move beyond the traditional method for the interpretation of acoustic backscatter that relies on experienced interpretation by eye of grey-scale images of the seabed.
+We set out to examine the relationships between acoustic backscatter, sediment grain size distribution and benthic community using dual frequency (100 and 410 kHz) side-scan sonar and sediment grab samples from Loch Linnhe on the west coast of Scotland near Oban.
+The underlying aim of this work was to move beyond the traditional method for the interpretation of acoustic backscatter that relies on experienced interpretation by eye of grey-scale images.
 We developed a suite of in-house software to remove an empirically estimated average grazing angle dependence on backscatter.
 The processed data were then analysed by forming histograms of pixels extracted from a 20sq m box around each ground truth site.
 A good positive correlation between mean backscatter intensity and mean grain size was obtained i.e. the coarsest samples had the brightest backscatter.
 A good positive correlation was also found between the standard deviations of the backscatter and grain size distributions i.e. poorly sorted sediments gave the most variable backscatter.
 There is also a low-moderate, but significant correlation between the similarity matrices from the benthic assemblages and backscatter characteristics.
 The work showed that backscatter a useful proxy for the spatial delineation of benthic habitat at this site.

 Craig Brown (formerly at the Scottish Association for Marine Science)